Deuring's mass formula of a Mumford family: Two dimensional potentially crystalline -representations and classification of the Newton polygons

 \subsection{Tensor decomposition of the Galois representation}

-Let $x_0$ be a $k$-rational point of $M_0$.
+Let $x_0$ be as above.
 Because $M$ is smooth over $\sO_{\mathfrak p}$, there exists an $\sO_{W(k)}$-valued point $x$ of $M$ which lifts $x_0$.
 Let $A_{x}$ be the corresponding abelian scheme over $\sO_{W(k)}$ whose reduction is equal to $A_{x_0}$.
-The aim of this paragraph is to show a certain tensor decomposition of the $p$-adic Galois representation associated with the generic fiber $A_{x^0}$ of $A_x$. \begin{lemma} One has a natural isomorphism of $\Q_p$-algebras:
+The aim of this paragraph is to show a certain direct-tensor decomposition of the $p$-adic Galois representation associated with the generic fiber $A_{x^0}$ of $A_x$. \begin{lemma} One has a natural isomorphism of $\Q_p$-algebras:

 \end{lemma} \begin{proof} Put $D_{i}=D\otimes_{F,\tau_i}\bar \Q, 1\leq i\leq d$.
 For an element $a\otimes \lambda \in D_i$ and $g\in \Gal_{\Q}$,

 By the definition of the corestriction, one has a natural isomorphism of $\Gal_{\Q}$-modules: